An Introduction to Plain Lime Plastering

 - how do you think a place on the course would assist your career?

 Please attach a short CV which tells us a bit more about you – your background, interests, and any training and/or work to date.

-If you have any questions before you apply, or would prefer to apply in another format, please email us at firstname.lastname@example.org marking your message “Plain Lime Plastering Bursary”.
-The closing date for applications is 12 noon on Tuesday 12 July 2022.
-Applicants will be contacted about the outcome of their application as soon as we can after this date.
+If you have any questions before you apply, or would prefer to apply in another format, please email us at email@example.com marking your message “Plain Lime Plastering Bursary”.
+The closing date for applications is 12 noon on Tuesday 1 March 2022.
+Applicants will be contacted about the outcome of their application by 10 March 2022.
 Please do not book a place on the workshop online if you intend to apply for a bursary.

 Sean Wheatley - traditional plasterer

 Sean has worked as a plasterer for 40 years - initially with modern materials and for the last 30 years he has concentrated on traditional methods, materials and decorative plasterwork.
-He has also been involved in the preparation of reports, surveys and methodologies regarding the conservation and restoration of historic plasterwork in listed and historic buildings.
-Sean is a master craftsman of the Worshipful Company of Plaisterers.
+Sean has also been involved in the preparation of reports, surveys and methodologies regarding the conservation and restoration of historic plasterwork in listed and historic buildings.

 Michal Wolf - plasterer and conservator in lime

 Michal is the founder of All Things Lime, a small but dynamic company which helps owners of traditional buildings and national charities to look after their historic buildings.
 Michal believes in a positive and sensible approach towards caring for historic buildings, and is also interested in traditional methods of working and keeping the craft alive by researching and using different lime plasters (such as chalk lime and hot lime).

 COVID-19 Health and Safety Measures: We ask all delegates to bring and wear their own mask during the workshop.
 Hand washing stations and hand sanitiser will be available.
 Our measures are subject to change in accordance with Government guidelines.

 Image credit: Durrant & Daughter (2021)